 When Bachelet arrived at Dadaab earlier this month, Muse came forward as the author of the letter.
 In describing the transformational power of participating in the campaign and witnessing her letter's direct impact on her community, Muse said, “My bold voice earns me global recognition, courage, and strength to deliver my services to these destitute communities across the globe.
 It's my responsibility as a Somali woman to speak on behalf of this voiceless people.”

-World Pulse launched the UN Women letter writing campaign this January, on our interactive community newswire, PulseWire, inviting grassroots women leaders from around the world to outline their recommendations for how UN Women can begin to truly effect change, and to guide this new agency as it sets its priorities.
-The response we received was astounding, demonstrating the desire for grassroots women to have a voice within the new entity and highlighting the need for a mechanism for participation.
-We collected 65 letters representing women from 27 countries, including regions where women have little representation like Burma, Afghanistan, and Somalia.
+In partnership with the Gender Equality Architecture Reform (GEAR) Campaign, World Pulse launched the UN Women letter writing campaign this January on its interactive community newswire, PulseWire, inviting grassroots women leaders from around the world to outline their recommendations for how UN Women can begin to truly effect change, and to guide this new agency as it sets its priorities.
+The response was astounding, demonstrating the desire for grassroots women to have a voice within the new entity and highlighting the need for a mechanism for participation.
+World Pulse collected 65 letters representing women from 27 countries, including regions where women have little representation like Burma, Afghanistan, and Somalia.

 The most prevalent themes contributors touched upon included the urgent need to address violence against women; the need for a participatory mechanism for women within the UN system; and an emphasis on creating economic, educational, and leadership opportunities for women at the grassroots level.

 World Pulse is now uniquely positioned to enable the individual process of women using new technologies in creative ways to support movements for democratic transformation.
 World Pulse is committed to leveraging our platform to support the participation of women at the highest levels of decision-making in furthering the women’s agenda and the participation of civil society, particularly grassroots women, who are often voiceless at the United Nations.